 Orientation and First Business meeting

-The resolutions that were accepted by our delegation were submitted by staff to TMA and will be considered by the TMA House of Delegates.
-The 2020 resolutions that were tabled until this year also will be considered during the 2021 House sessions.
+The resolutions that are accepted by our delegation will be submitted by staff to TMA, to be included in the TMA Handbook for Delegation Members, and will be considered by the TMA House of Delegates during the House sessions in May.

 Review Teams and Business meetings

-On Monday evening, April 5, 2021, our four local Review Teams met virtually to consider from the TMA Handbook the action reports (submitted by TMA boards, councils, committees) and resolutions (submitted by other counties, individuals, TMA sections).
-Each Review Team made a recommendation on each item from the team's assigned section whether our delegation should support, disapprove, or recommend amendment or referral.
+On (date TBD), our four local Review Teams will meet virtually (via breakout rooms) to consider the items in their sections of the TMA Handbook.
+These items are the action reports (submitted by TMA boards, councils, committees) and the resolutions (submitted by other counties, individuals, TMA sections).
+Each of our Review Teams will make a recommendation regarding each item from the team's assigned section whether our delegation should support, disapprove, or recommend amendment or referral.

-On Monday evening, April 12, 2021, the Chairs of our four Review Teams presented (virtually) to our delegation their teams' recommendations.
-The delegation took into consideration the recommendations and decided how, as a delegation, it wished to respond to each item presented.
-Our delegation also briefly reviewed the list of candidates running for TMA elected offices.
+On (date TBD), the chairs of our four Review Teams will present to our delegation their teams' recommendations.
+The delegation will consider our Review Teams' recommendations and decide how, as a delegation, it wishes to respond to each item presented.
+Our delegation will also briefly review the candidates running for TMA elected offices.

-Our four Review Teams correspond to TMA's four Reference Committees.
+Our Review Teams correspond to TMA's four Reference Committees and the four "action" sections of the TMA Handbook.
 They are:

-Financial and Organizational Affairs - considers TMA finances, membership, representation, legal issues, and federation relationships.
+- Financial and Organizational Affairs (FOA) - considers TMA finances, membership, representation, legal issues, and federation relationships.

-Medical Education and Health Care Quality - considers undergraduate, graduate and continuing education; physician workforce; and quality programs.
+- Medical Education and Health Care Quality (MEHCQ) - considers undergraduate, graduate and continuing education; physician workforce; and quality programs.

-Science and Public Health - considers core public health functions; environmental health; child and adolescent health; injury prevention; addictive and infectious diseases; regulatory issues; biomedical research; and preventive medicine.
+- Science and Public Health (SPH) - considers core public health functions; environmental health; child and adolescent health; injury prevention; addictive and infectious diseases; regulatory issues; biomedical research; and preventive medicine.

-Socioeconomics - considers health care payment plans; Medicare and Medicaid; reimbursement; and legislative and regulatory issues.
+- Socioeconomics (SOCIO) - considers health care payment plans; Medicare and Medicaid; reimbursement; and legislative and regulatory issues.